rust-lang/book/second-edition/src/appendix-04-macros.md

 [syn-docs]: https://docs.rs/syn/0.11.11/syn/struct.DeriveInput.html

-We haven’t defined the `impl_hello_macro` function; that’s where we’ll build the new Rust code we want to include.
-Before we get to that, the last part of this `hello_macro_derive` function is using the `quote` crate’s `parse` function to turn the output of the `impl_hello_macro` function back into a `TokenStream`.
+At this point we haven’t defined the `impl_hello_macro` function, which is where we’ll build the new Rust code we want to include.
+Before we get to that, the last part of this `hello_macro_derive` function is using the `parse` function from the `quote` crate to turn the output of the `impl_hello_macro` function back into a `TokenStream`.
 The returned `TokenStream` is added to the code that users of our crate write so that when they compile their crate, they get extra functionality we provide.

-You may have noticed that we’re calling `unwrap` to panic if the calls to the `parse_derive_input` or `parse` functions fail because they’re unable to parse the `TokenStream` or generate a `TokenStream`.
+You may have noticed that we’re calling `unwrap` to panic if the calls to the `parse_derive_input` or `parse` functions fail here.
 Panicking on errors is necessary in procedural macro code because `proc_macro_derive` functions must return `TokenStream` rather than `Result` in order to conform to the procedural macro API.
 We’ve chosen to keep this example simple by using `unwrap`; in production code you should provide more specific error messages about what went wrong by using `expect` or `panic!`.

-Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `String` and into a `DeriveInput` instance, let’s write the code that will generate the code implementing the `HelloMacro` trait on the annotated
+Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `String` and a `DeriveInput` instance, let’s generate the code implementing the `HelloMacro` trait on the annotated type:
-type:

 <span class="filename">Filename: hello_macro_derive/src/lib.rs</span>